MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Building your environment/webcontent.md

 - Experience built-in input across devices without extra work to enable it

-- Drag-and-drop prefabs to show simple WebViews or add scripted interactivity
+- Drag-and-drop prefabs to show simple web slates or add scripted interactivity

 - Manually authenticate to access secure content from within the experience

 - Secure experiences with disabled local file access and cleared cookies, cache, and session state during initialization

-In the Mesh Toolkit, the WebView prefab contains a URL parameter that developers can specify to control the content displayed in their Mesh Environment.
-WebView can display Web pages and supports interaction but does not function as a browser and does not support bookmark, history or travel back-forth.
-Envision using WebView in your custom Environment
+In the Mesh Toolkit, the WebSlate prefab contains a URL parameter that developers can specify to control the content displayed in their Mesh Environment.
+Web slate can display Web pages and supports interaction but does not function as a browser and does not support bookmark, history or travel back-forth.
+Envision using web slates in your custom environments
 for:

 - Viewing dashboards, web pages, photos, and videos